nicholasjng/ode-explorer/README.md

 Since most step functions originate from families of methods (e.g. explicit/implicit RK methods, linear multistep methods), they can be templated rather well - templates for some of the most common step function families are given in ``ode_explorer.templates``.

-[BEWARE]: As of 21/11/20, templates have been untested, so use at your own discretion (or fall back to the builtin methods for the moment) :-)

 ## Callbacks and metrics